a01752785/incidentes-atizapan/Backend/README.md

 This is where all the code that qualifies as the Backend of the project is housed.

 ## Technology We Use For Now
-- Firebase (Cloud Functions, Messaging, Authentication)
+- Firebase FCM
-- Node v16
+- Node v18.7.0

 ## API

-### Firebase Funtions
-For now, all the API is developed with Firebase Cloud Functions, the source code can be found in the Firebase folder.

 #### Installation
-If you just cloned the repository, run the following commands in the path :  _incidentes-atizapan/Backend/FireBase/functions_
+If you just cloned the repository, run the following commands in the path :  _incidentes-atizapan/Backend/_

 ```
 #Install the firebase tools globally